SciML/DiffEqFlux.jl/docs/src/examples/LV-NN-Stiff.md

-# Enforcing Physical Constraints Neural Differential-Algebraic Equations
+# Enforcing Physical Constraints via Neural Differential-Algebraic Equations

 As shown in the [stiff ODE tutorial](https://docs.juliadiffeq.org/latest/tutorials/advanced_ode_example/#Handling-Mass-Matrices-1), differential-algebraic equations (DAEs) can be used to impose physical